 - In the bowl of a food processor, mix together the flour, sugar, cocoa and salt.

-- Cut the shortening into cubes and add to the food processor.
+- Cut the butter/margarine into cubes and add to the food processor.
 Pulse in short bursts until the mixture resembles coarse (and uneven) crumbs.
 Do not over-mix.

-- Add the ice water, starting with 6 tablespoons and adding additional tablespoons as needed.
+- Add the egg and ice water, starting with 6 tablespoons and adding additional tablespoons as needed.
 Pulse until mixture just comes together.
 Do not add too much water!